lrchnnng/parrot-quiz/README.md

 </details>

 ### 2.4 Skeleton
-The **skeleton** plane of UX design is a more visual representation of the flow in which a user might use the website.
-Using wireframes to show a basic design layout removes colour, Typography, imagery to create a basic view of website and layout
+This plane is a more refined view of the user interface.
+Looking at the layout and visual hierarchy to ensure the site is both visually appealing and functional.
+I created a set of wireframes for different screen sizes, this is a simplified version of the final product, removing colour, typography, imagery to create a basic view of website and establish the layout.

 | Mobile Wireframes | Desktop Wireframes |
 |:---:|:---:|
 |![Mobile Wireframes](assets/images/readme-img/mobile-wireframes.png)|![Tablet and Desktop Wireframes](assets/images/readme-img/tablet-wireframes.png)|

-These wireframes are a simplified version of what I planned for the site.
-Some areas have changed between the wireframes and the final product, this is either due to making the page easier to navigate or an added function later in development.
+*Note: Some areas have changed between the wireframes and the final product, this is either due to making the page easier to navigate or an added function later in development.*

 ### 2.5 Surface
+The surface plane is the last layer and deals with the aesthetics of the user interface.
+This includes colour palettes, typography, graphics and visual style.
+The goal of this plane is to create a page that is visually pleasing and engaging for the user.

 | Type | Image | Description|
 |:---:|---|---|